paulmercy/Docker-Swarm-web-server/README.md

-# Docker-Swarm-web-server

-# Docker Swarm Load Balancer (lb01) Setup
+# Docker-Swarm-web-server, Docker Swarm Load Balancer (lb01) Setup

 This repository contains a Python script that automates the setup of a Docker Swarm load balancer (lb01) on a manager node in Linode, with worker nodes in AWS.